wmedrano/wmedrano.dev/content/literate-programs/emacs-config.md

 ### Useful Keybindings {#TextSpecificConfigurationsOrgModeUsefulKeybindings-uv682r913tj0}

 -   `C-c C-c` - Run the code block at the cursor.
+-   `C-c C-j` - Jump to a section within the Org file.
 -   `C-c C-l` - Insert or update a link.
 -   `TAB` on header - Expand or collapse the section.
 -   `Shift + TAB` - Collapse all headers.